 6. Clear calls to action

-It is convenient that the steps taken by your client are few and clear.
+Conveniently, the steps taken by your client are few and clear.
 In addition, the user experience in your eCommerce will be even better if you can go back and move on the path to the cashier without starting the payment process from scratch.
 In your online store, customers should be able to make changes or queries without complications.

-Taking care of all these aspects related to usability and user experience, your online store will be much simpler and clearer for your customers.
+Taking care of all these aspects related to usability and user experience, your online store will be simpler and clearer for your customers.
 If you want to improve your results, you should get to work to improve with eCommerce.